harvardinformatics/website/content/cactus.md

 ## Restarting an incomplete Cactus run

 Using the above job script, the Cactus jobStore will be created on the node-local /scratch file system.
-In the event Cactus does not finish within the wall time limit specified in the job script (sbatch `--time` option), a compressed [tar](https://en.wikipedia.org/wiki/Tar_(computing)) file of the toil jobStore will be staged-out to this directory in a file named `cactus-jobStore-${SLURM_JOB_ID}.tar.gz`, where `${SLURM_JOB_ID}` is the numeric ID assigned to the job by SLURM.
+In the event Cactus does not finish within the wall time limit specified in the job script (sbatch `--time` option), a [SquashFS](https://wiki.gentoo.org/wiki/SquashFS) file system image file of the toil jobStore will be staged-out to this directory in a file named `cactus-jobStore-${SLURM_JOB_ID}.squashfs`, where `${SLURM_JOB_ID}` is the numeric ID assigned to the job by SLURM.

 The Cactus jobStore contains the state of the Cactus workflow.
 When Cactus is run with the `--restart` option, it will resume execution of a workflow, skipping finished tasks.
-In the above job script, this can be accomplished by setting the `RESTART_JOBSTORE_TAR_FILE` variable to the pathname of a Cactus jobStore tar file created by a previous execution of the Cactus job script (e.g., `RESTART_JOBSTORE_TAR_FILE=cactus-jobStore-12345678.tar.gz`) before resubmitting the job script with `sbatch`.
+In the above job script, this can be accomplished by setting the `RESTART_JOBSTORE_IMAGE` variable to the pathname of a Cactus jobStore SquashFS file created by a previous execution of the Cactus job script (e.g., `RESTART_JOBSTORE_IMAGE=cactus-jobStore-12345678.squashfs`) before resubmitting the job script with `sbatch`.

 ---

-*Technical comment*: The description of the exit status of the `srun` command implies that after SIGKILL has been delivered to the job steps (courtesy of the `sbatch --signal=KILL` directive), the `srun` command will block until the tasks have exited, after which it should be safe to tar the jobStore.
+*Technical comment*: The description of the exit status of the `srun` command implies that after SIGKILL has been delivered to the job steps (courtesy of the `sbatch --signal=KILL` directive), the `srun` command will block until the tasks have exited, after which it should be safe to copy the jobStore.
 From the `srun` man page:

 ```